algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/functional_specification/functional_specification.md

 ---

-This project has been into many states and was at first designed as a wireframe<sup><a id="5-bis" href="#5">[5]</a></sup> on Excalidraw.
+This project has been in many states and was at first designed as a wireframe<sup><a id="5-bis" href="#5">[5]</a></sup> on Excalidraw.
 You can find it by clicking on the following link: [Excalidraw, Read only](https://excalidraw.com/#json=CeX56Qg24DF5ZD2TAaS40,9vrUyinyniIOAFH6zy5HQA).

 **First Idea**:

-The first workflow idea was to enter the name of the meal the user would like to eat and a recomendation of wines or cheeses would appear underneath the search input.
+The first workflow idea was to enter the name of the meal the user would like to eat, and a recommendation of wines or cheeses would appear underneath the search input.

 ![First Workflow Idea](./img/design/first_workflow_idea.png)

-This idea wasn't retained because the database necessary at its well-behavement wasn't feasable for this project.
+This idea wasn't retained because the database necessary for its well-being wasn't feasible for this project.

 **Second Idea**:

-This one was more based in a menu "a la carte" way.
-The user could choose between many predefined dishes (local culinary specifities) and it would send them to a description page of the meal with recommendations for wine and cheese.
+This one was more based on a "menu a la carte" way.
+The user could choose between many predefined dishes (local culinary specialties), and it would send them to a description page of the meal with recommendations for wine and cheese.

 ![Second Workflow Idea](./img/design/second_workflow_idea.png)

 This idea was not retained due to the lack of possible dishes.
-The user could want something totally different from what is shown in the cards.
+The user may want something totally different from what is shown in the cards.

 **Third Idea**: